jinghao/jinghao.github.com/_posts/2009-11-04-the-law-of-conservation-of-procrastination.md

 So all in all, blocking one means of procrastination won't help.
 You'll just find that an even worse means of procrastination comes into being.
 Therefore, I propose a new universal law--that of the conservation of procrastination.

-Because the only way you'll procrastinate less is if your peers procrastinate more. (<em>*shakes fist at Courtney*</em> for getting me into Reddit) By the way, for the rest of you, be sure to frequent the websites I mentioned up there!
+Because the only way you'll procrastinate less is if your peers procrastinate more. (**shakes fist at Courtney** for getting me into Reddit) By the way, for the rest of you, be sure to frequent the websites I mentioned up there!